How Do I Apply?

-The following types of certification cannot be accepted: e.g. certified photocopies from lawyers, student bodies, banks and insurance companies.
+The following types of certification cannot be accepted: e.g. certified photocopies from lawyers, student bodies, banks, insurance companies and churches (parish offices, university religious communities).
 Translators are not authorised to certify documents in their original language.
 Normal (non-certified photocopies) cannot be accepted.

 The officially certified photocopy must fulfil the following minimum criteria: